MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/azure-monitor.md

 From within Windows Admin Center, you can enable two monitoring solutions:

 - [Azure Update Management](azure-update-management.md) (in the Updates tool)
-- Azure Monitor for VMs (in server Settings), a.k.a Virtual Machines insights
+- Azure Monitor for VMs (in server Settings), also known as Virtual Machines insights

 You can get started using Azure Monitor from either of these tools.
 If you've never used Azure Monitor before, Windows Admin Center will automatically provision a Log Analytics workspace (and Azure Automation account, if needed), and install and configure the Microsoft Monitoring Agent (MMA) on the target server.
 It will then install the corresponding solution into the workspace.